ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. This is a script that displays a confused smiley "(Ôo)'.

 2. This is a script that displays the content of the /etc/passwd file.

+3. This is a script that displays the content of /etc/passwd and /etc/hosts.